Dimfred/json_ext/README.md

 Will error out if you have more variables present in the json than on the class itself.

-Doesn't work 100% you can build edge cases, when mixing default values and required values, but good enough for me with this I can parse an `std::variant` more safely.
+Doesn't work 100% you can build an edge case, when mixing default values and required values (good enough for me with this I can parse an `std::variant` more safely).

 ```cpp
 #include <nlohmann/json_ext.hpp>